Point Updates

 Library of Alexandria sees absolutely 0 play at 4pts and, we admit that this was somewhat a virtual ban.
 We are not big fans of dice-roll cards: “Oh it’s in my opening hand so I guess I win” but we acknowledge that such plays & situations are also a part of Oldschool Magic.
 At the same time, it is very possible that in 7pts, Library turn1 may not be a definite win either.
 The format has less redundancy than normal Oldschool, it has more room for poor or inefficient draws and without all the Moxen it is possible that Library in the first 4 turns often leads to some discard.
 Anyways, we think that some amount of Library can only widen up the overall experience of the format.
 Time to dust off your Candelabra of Tawnos & your Ley Druid!

 Moxen have been an ongoing debate in 7pts since forever.
 The vibe of the format is what it is mainly because it is slower than normal Oldschool.
 In 7pts, decks have time to develop & to plan for the long term.
-Most decks rely heavily on less efficient high cmc cards or more situational spells like we used to play back in the days and we really like this, we don't want the format to only become a speed race.
+Most decks rely heavily on less efficient high mana cost cards or more situational spells like we used to play back in the days and we really like this, we don't want the format to only become a speed race.
 Also, due to the nature of the format and the 1-off constraints on Duals & Cities, multicolour decks require more time to develop and to stabilise their mana base and so, as a consequence, Mono-Coloured decks have been consistently performing very well.
 For a long time, it was clear that reducing Moxen would only exacerbate this and favour even more the Mono-Coloured decks.
 Looking at the numbers more closely, both Mox Sapphire & Mox Ruby saw 0 play at all due to the high competition in these two colours.
 With Fireball going +1pt again, we feel it’s the correct time to open up the format and the deckbuilding to some more Moxen.
 Loyal to our “one-step-at-a-time” approach, we decided to consider the Moxen’s power individually rather than as a group.
 With 3 Moxen still at 3pts and Sapphire/Ruby now at 2pts, the list is not as simple and elegant as before.
 It is a little more complicated to remember, but we are confident that everybody here is passionate enough to understand the reasons and to remember why not all Moxen are pointed the same.
 To conclude, Moxen are now virtually at 2.5pts average which is probably the correct number.
 Some decks will now be able to play 3 Moxen which is a new meaningful strategic direction.
 Moxen are not anecdotal anymore and we believe it will broaden up the variety of builds and of course, we know that the debate is not over. ;)

 Good deck-building & happy summer holidays!